gundb/panic-server/README.md

  - [`.chain()`](#chain)

 ##### <a name='filter'></a> `.filter(query)`
-Returns a filtered list containing everything that matches a platform query.
+Creates a new list of clients matching a query.

-> Platform data is generated by [platform.js](https://github.com/bestiejs/platform.js/).

 When passed a `String` or `RegExp`, it'll be used to match against the `platform.name`.
 For example, `clients.filter('Firefox')` will return a dynamic list of all firefox clients, as will `clients.filter(/Firefox/)`.
 A more complex query can be formed by passing an object containing more platform descriptors.